Updated March 2023

 Substantial evidence suggests that most concussions happen during the preseason, or in the first part of a sports season.
 This is usually when athletes are de-conditioned, out of shape, and not used to the pace of a game or competition sport.

-According to a study of concussion and head impact exposure frequency published recently in JAMA Neurology, 72% of nearly 50 diagnosed concussions occurred during training.
+According to a study of concussion and head impact exposure frequency published in JAMA Neurology, 72% of nearly 50 diagnosed concussions occurred during training.
 And 48% of concussions sustained, occurred during the preseason.

 Primary prevention refers to the measures taken to prevent injuries from occurring in the first instance.
 This usually means relying on protective type equipment.